Skip to content

 VERDICT: Name the single most conspicuous absence and one sentence on whether it changes how the headline numbers should read.

 Confident-sounding language splits into two categories.
 Genuine confidence has at least one specific number, timeline, or falsifiable commitment.
 Performative confidence has none.
 Both sound similar in a transcript; only one is a commitment.
-AI is good at this specific task — there is a clean linguistic signature on each side.
+AI is good at this specific task.
+There is a clean linguistic signature on each side.
 I ran this on Apple’s most recent services commentary: List A came in at 13 statements, List B at 11.
-Strip out the backward-looking numbers any CFO has to report and the forward-looking content is dominated by List B — management committed to exactly two specific forward-looking things, next-quarter services growth around 13% ex-FX and Apple Maps ads launching this summer in the US and Canada.
+Strip out the backward-looking numbers any CFO has to report and the forward-looking content is dominated by List B. Management committed to exactly two specific forward-looking things: next-quarter services growth at a similar rate to the March quarter once you strip out the tailwind from currency moves, and Apple Maps ads launching this summer in the US and Canada.
 Everything else about the future was mood music.

 // Prompt 2 - Confidence calibration